microsoft/vscode-docs/docs/python/debugging.md

 ### `redirectOutput`

-When omitted (the default) or set to `true`, causes the debugger to print all output from the program into the VS Code debug output window.
+When omitted or set to `True` (the default), causes the debugger to print all output from the program into the VS Code debug output window.
 If omitted, all program output is not displayed in the debugger output window.

 This option is typically omitted when using `"console": "integratedTerminal"` or `"console": "externalTerminal"` because there's no need to duplicate the output in the debug console.

+### `justMyCode`

+When omitted or set to `True` (the default), restricts debugging to user-written code only.
+Set to `False` to also enable debugging of standard library functions.

 ### `django`